aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 ## Overview

-This workshop shows you how to deploy a fully functional compute cluster based on IBM Spectrum LSF.
+This workshop shows you how to deploy an elastic EDA computing cluster based on IBM Spectrum LSF.
 The environment includes all resources required to run a license-free EDA verification workload on a sample design.
 Using standard LSF commands, you will be able to submit front-end verification workload into the queue and observe as LSF dynamically adds and removes compute resources as the jobs flow through the system.

-This tutorial is for IT, CAD, and design engineers who are interested in running EDA workloads in the cloud using IBM's LSF Spectrum workload and resource management software.
+This tutorial is for IT, CAD, and design engineers who are interested in running EDA workloads in the cloud using IBM's Spectrum LSF workload and resource management software.

 ### IBM Spectrum LSF on AWS